loiclec/fuzzcheck-rs/fuzzcheck/README.md

-# Fuzzcheck
+# Fuzzcheck (note: still experimental)

 Fuzzcheck is a structure-aware, in-process, coverage-guided, evolutionary fuzzing engine for Rust functions.

 Its main aim is to be used as the input generator of property-based tests.
-Detecting security flaws in an application is a non-goal.

 Given a function `test: (T) -> Bool`, it tries to find a value of type `T` that fails the test or leads to a crash.

-Fuzzcheck works by maintaining a pool of test inputs and ranking them using the complexity of the input and the uniqueness of the code coverage caused by `test(input)`.
+Fuzzcheck works by maintaining a pool of test inputs and ranking them using the uniqueness of the code coverage caused by running `test(input)`.
 From that pool, it selects a high-ranking input, mutates it, and runs the test function again.
 If the new mutated input has an interesting code coverage then it is added to the pool, otherwise, fuzzcheck tries again with a different input and mutation.

 In pseudocode: